5 tips to find your fitness no matter your height

 1. Measure your pleasure

-Going for a run or going to the gym should never be an obligation.
-If this fitness activity is going to be a sustainable part of your life, it will need to be fueled by more than “should”.
-It's something you must really love and will keep you wanting to keep coming back to it.
-Exercise is not a mandatory activity.
-When we stop seeing it as an obligation, but rather as a choice, exercise gives us a feeling of well-being and gives us a fourfold chance of living a longer and healthier life.
+Going for a run or going to the gym should never be a requirement.
+If this fitness activity is going to be a sustainable part of your life, it needs to be fueled by more than just “shoulds.”
+It needs to be something you truly enjoy and want to keep coming back to.
+Exercise is not a requirement.
+When we stop seeing it as a requirement and instead see it as a choice, exercise makes us feel better and gives us a four-fold chance of living longer and healthier.

-When I'm faced with a client who has no idea what interests her when it comes to physical activity, I ask her to think about what she loved when she was young.
-Children are drawn to their genuine interests without prejudice (this comes later in life).
-If you can ride a bike or swim in the lake, you can do it for hours without feeling tired, maybe it's time to revisit your passions.
+When I am faced with a client who has no idea what interests her when it comes to physical activity, I ask her to think about what she enjoyed when she was younger.
+Children are drawn to their authentic interests without bias (that comes later in life).
+If you can ride a bike or swim in the lake, you can do it for hours without feeling tired, it may be time to revisit your passions.

 3. Experience

-If you're not sure what physical activity actually speaks to you, I recommend trying anything and everything.
+If you don't know what physical activity really speaks to you, I recommend trying anything and everything.
 Eliminate what you don't like and take note of what makes you feel on top of the world!
-Remember that ballroom dancing, gardening, walking are activities that constitute physical movement.
-It doesn't have to be what magazines can promote like running, power yoga, or CrossFit.
+Remember that ballroom dancing, gardening, walking are all activities that constitute physical movement.
+It doesn't have to be something that magazines can promote like running, power yoga or CrossFit.
 Have fun, be curious and experiment, think outside the box.

 4. Evaluate your success

-I always say that after every workout, no matter what type, you should feel great.
-We must avoid taking a fitness class that we are unable to follow and / or where we are ashamed of our body, because it is in these moments that we risk giving up.
-Feeling success should be part of the longevity equation.
-We may not be experts at the very beginning, but we should feel like we are progressing, succeeding and willingly coming back to it.
-If you often feel unsuccessful after a while, delete it from the list and try something new.
+I always say that after every workout, no matter what type, you should feel good.
+Avoid taking a fitness class that you can't keep up with and/or where you feel ashamed of your body, because that's when you're likely to give up.
+Feeling successful should be part of the longevity equation.
+We may not be experts at the very beginning, but we should feel like we're progressing, achieving, and coming back to it willingly.
+If you often feel unsuccessful after a while, cross it off the list and try something new.

 5. Find a social element

 Studies have shown that when there is a social element to exercise, the chances of longevity increase dramatically.
-Experiment with different groups like a walking club, swimming class, running group, or dance class.
+Experiment with different groups like a walking club, a swimming class, a running group, or a dance class.
 I have participated in many running groups over the years and now some of my best friends are running partners.
-Great friendships have developed over the races.
-When you are part of a group that you like and that is waiting for you every week, the chances of continuing and enjoying the training process are much more likely.
+Great friendships have developed through running.
+When you are part of a group that you enjoy and that looks forward to you every week, the chances of continuing and enjoying the training process are much more likely.

 Once you find the right exercise for you, you won't want to go back!
-Remember to choose an activity that celebrates and suits your body.
-Surrounded by people who are supportive and enjoying the process.
+Remember to choose an activity that celebrates and works for your body.
+Surrounded by people who are supportive and enjoy the process.
 Good luck!

 Reading next